-Local authorities can create 'local heritage lists' of heritage assets which are not significant enough to qualify for national listing/scheduling etc but are felt to be of sufficient local significance to be taken into account in planning decisions.
-Less than half have local heritage lists, though more may do so in future.
-Local heritage listing gives this heritage a significant degree of protection, and may affect (positively or negatively) owners and neighbouring owners.
-This Guidance Note explains how it is carried out, what it means, and now members can be involved in, or influence, the process.
+Local authorities can create 'local heritage lists' of heritage assets which are not significant enough to qualify for national listing/scheduling etc, but are felt to be sufficient local significance to be taken into account in planning decisions.
+Local heritage listing gives this heritage a degree of protection.
+It may affect (positively or negatively) owners and neighbouring owners, and the CLA has lobbied for years to ensure that it it transparent and proportionate.
+Less than half of local authorities have local heritage lists, but a Government initiative (in England) seeks to make this more common in future.
+This Guidance Note explains how local heritage listing is carried out, what it means, and how members can be involved in, or influence, the process.